alejandro-piguave/alejandro-piguave/README.md

 * [TinderBackendSpringBoot](https://github.com/alejandro-piguave/TinderBackendSpringBoot)
 * [Awesome Tanks](https://github.com/alejandro-piguave/AwesomeTanks)

-I am currently working on a Jetpack Compose version of the Tinder clone.
-The source will be made public once I considered it to be mostly finished.
+### I am currently working on...
+* A Jetpack Compose version of the Tinder clone.
+The source will be made public once it's finished.
+* A new release of Marcianito GO with online functionalities using Firebase.
+* Learning Flutter

 You can contact me at my e-mail address alejandro.piguave.illescas@gmail.com or at my [Linkedin](https://www.linkedin.com/in/alejandro-piguave-007619192/) profile.